openharmony/docs/en/application-dev/reference/apis/js-apis-window.md

 create(ctx: BaseContext, id: string, type: WindowType): Promise&lt;Window&gt;

-Creates a subwindow (in API version 8) or a system window (from API version 9).
+Creates a system window.
 This API uses a promise to return the result.

 > **NOTE**
 >